-4 Providing High Qu alit y O ppo orti ınit ies for Ou tdoor Access Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (4c) There will be a more extensive, high quality, well maintained and clearly promoted path network so that everyone can enjoy the outdoors and move around the Park in a way that minimises reliance on motor vehicles.
-4. This outcome should be achieved within existing work/resources because: The core Paths Plan was adopted in March 2010 and up to March 2011 17 paths have been constructed or upgraded.
+4 Providing High Qua alit y O ppo ortu ıniti ies for Outd oor Access Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are maintained and clearly promoted path network so that everyone can enjoy the outdoors and move around the Park in a way that minimises reliance on motor vehicles. core Paths Plan was adopted in March 2010 and up to March 2011 17 paths have been constructed or upgraded with a further 13 planned in the current financial year.
 This work is being delivered by the Cairngorms Outdoor Access Trust guided by the Outdoor Access Strategy and the Core Paths Planning Process.
 The principle of delivery is to make these paths as accessible for as wide a range of people as possible to deliver a fit for purpose network.
 An Inquiry has been held into the Speyside Way extension over Kinrara Estate who objected to a Path Order.
-The outcome is awaited. • The initial assessment of the Core Paths network has been completed and shows that 49% of paths are fit for purpose.
+The outcome is awaited. • The initial assessment of the Core Paths network has been completed and shows that 47% of paths are fit for purpose.
 An outturn of 50% by 2012 is now forecast.
-Core Paths Plan is adopted 90% of core paths will be "Fit for Purpose" (improvement from 2010 baseline of 39%) COAT undertakes work programme, funded by multiple partners Project Plan and funding package in place to implement Speyside Way extension Community path leaflets templates being utilised across the National Park.
+90% of core paths will be "Fit for Purpose" (improvement from 2010 baseline of 39%) Project Plan and funding package in place to implement Speyside Way extension Community path leaflets templates being utilised across the National Park.

-4 Providing High Qua ality y O ppo ortu ıniti ies for Ou tdoor Access Mid-Term Review o omments: Park Plan 5 year outcome 60/10 02/06 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (4d) There will be greater involvement of communities, land managers and visitors in the management and maintenance of paths.
+4 Providing High Qua ality y O ppo ortu ıniti ies for Outd oor Access Mid-Term Review o omments: Park Plan 5 year outcome 60/10 02/06 60/60 01/10 02/10 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (4d) There will be greater involvement of communities, land managers and visitors in the management and maintenance of paths.
 4. This outcome should be achieved with existing work/resource because: COAT involves communities in its programme of work and has community representatives on its Management Group from the east and west of the National Park.
 Substantial recent progress has been made in the following areas: The Local Outdoor Access Forum has members who are representative of communities.
 A limited LEADER funded programme of signage works is underway covering three communities.
-COAT are involving community representatives in developing their next business plan.
-COAT will have increased its Affiliate membership Path works will be delivered in each Community Council area in the National Park (4e) There will be more effective connections between public transport and 5.
-This outcome has been achieved because: A bus service improvement is now delivering in Glenmore and the Public transport timetables will have been promoted and Review and redevelopment of Cairngorms Explorer
+COAT will have increased its Affiliate membership Path works will be delivered in each Community Council area in the National Park (4e) There will be more effective connections between public transport and places with outdoor access opportunities.
+5. This outcome has been achieved because: A bus service improvement is now delivering in Glenmore and the Cairngorms Explorer continues to promote public transport use in the National Park.
+Public transport timetables will have been promoted and linked to recreational opportunities.
+Review and redevelopment of Cairngorms Explorer publication Development of School travel fund